CoMakery/robowallet/README.md

 2) MaxFeePerGas >= (baseFeePerGas + maxPriorityFeePerGas)
 ```

-`TxFee` - total amount in gwei to be paid as transaction fee (calculated by network)
+`TxFee` - total amount in gwei to be paid as transaction fee (calculated by network via `baseFeePerGas`)

 `baseFeePerGas` – amount in gwei to be burnt after tx is included in a block (calculated by network, rotates with every block)